 Am I still classed as 'clinically extremely vulnerable'?

 Yes.
-The categorisation of ‘clinically extremely vulnerable’ will remain in place and people in this group should continue to follow their specific guidance specific, available here.
+The categorisation of ‘clinically extremely vulnerable’ will remain in place and people in this group should continue to follow their specific guidance, available here.

 You should have been written to about these changes.
 If you haven’t been contacted, please contact your GP.